-H. Performance Security
+G. Performance Security

-PROVIDER must obtain and maintain in full force and effect, throughout the term of this AGREEMENT, including any extensions, assurance of performance of the terms of this Agreement a binding mutual assistance agreement with another qualified provider whereby such other qualified provider guarantees performance of PROVIDER'S obligation under this Agreement following termination of this Agreement for material breach, including provisions for assignment of PROVIDER'S personnel and/or facilities and equipment to such other qualified provider to the extent necessary to meet the conditions of this Agreement.
+PROVIDER must obtain and maintain in full force and effect, throughout the term of this AGREEMENT, including any extensions, assurance of performance of the terms of this Agreement in form reasonably satisfactory to AGENCY, such as, a binding mutual assistance agreement with another qualified provider whereby such other qualified provider guarantees performance of PROVIDER'S obligation under this Agreement following termination of this Agreement for material breach, including provisions for assignment of PROVIDER'S personnel and/or facilities and equipment to such other qualified provider to the extent necessary to meet the conditions of this Agreement.

-I. Provider Policies and Procedures:
+H. Provider Policies and Procedures: